 The result?
 Excellent word of mouth marketing among Gen Z travelers.

 Zafar’s coworker recently took a trip from New York to Chicago and raved about the experience.
-In addition to being scenic, the AmTrack route was also more affordable and sustainable than flying.
+In addition to being scenic, the AmTrak route was also more affordable and sustainable than flying.
 It also provided her colleague an opportunity to do work while she traveled thanks to WiFi available onboard.
 Hearing this story made Zafar ask herself, “Should I be doing that?
 I’ll book an AmTrak trip!”

 Takeaway: Afraid of rebranding to appeal to Gen Z audiences?
 Don’t be.
 If AmTrak hadn’t taken the leap towards making a massive impact on a cause Gen Z cares about, they never would have created large-scale positive change for the environment or revamped their image so effectively.